thirukkural2022/obedparla.com/content/posts/2014-11-23-i-am-a-warm-friendly-person.md

 ---
-title: "I am a warm, friendly person."
-author: "Obed Marquez Parlapiano"
+title : "I am a warm, friendly person." author : "Obed Marquez Parlapiano" date : "2014-11-23" categories :
-date: "2014-11-23"
-categories: "miscellaneous"
-tags:
+ - miscellaneous
+tags : ""
 ---

 I am a warm, friendly person who smiles just for the sake of it.